ga-curriculum/itb-installfest-early-2025/ubuntu/README.md

 ### Here is a [.gitignore_global file for you to use](../global-git-ignore.md)

-Open the above page and copy the contents of the code block from the page with the copy button.
-Note that you must be logged in to your GHE account to access this page!
+Open the above page and copy the contents of the code block from the page using the **Copy** button.

 Return to VS Code, then click inside the editor (the main portion of the VS Code window).